-The value of the pension benefits increased from December 31, 2018, to December 31, 2019, primarily due to the decrease in interest rates year over year.
+The value of the pension benefits increased from December 31, 2019, to December 31, 2020, primarily due to the decrease in interest rates year over year.
 The value of the pension benefits was also impacted to a lesser extent by the accumulation of an additional year of credited service by plan participants and updates to actuarial assumptions.

-Pension Benefits Attributable to the Senior Officers
+Pension Benefits Attributable Senior Officers

-(dollars in thousands) 2019 Years of Present Value of Accumulated Payments Made During the Name Plan Credited Service Benefits Reporting Period Aggregate Number of S Aggregate Number of Senior Officers Four AgriBank District Retirement Plan 33.3 \$6,848 \$
+(dollars in thousands) 2020 Name Plan Years of Credited Service Present Value of Accumulated Benefits Payments Made During the Reporting Period Aggregate Number of Senior Officers Five AgriBank District Retirement Plan 33.4 \$9,178 \$